aridjayarecipes/cutesrecipes.web.app/content/post/2612-recipe-of-perfect-crunchy-italian-chicken-with-spiced-potatoes-and-amp-lemony-broccoli.md

 1. Prepare 2 baking pans
 1. Get  Paper towels
 1. Take  Oil
-1. Prepare  Salt & pepper
+1. Prepare  Salt &amp; pepper

 <!--inarticleads2-->

-##### Steps to make Crunchy Italian Chicken with Spiced Potatoes & Lemony Broccoli:
+##### Steps to make Crunchy Italian Chicken with Spiced Potatoes &amp; Lemony Broccoli:

-1. Prep- - Adjust oven rack to top middle position, pre heat to 425 degrees. - Dice potatoes into 1 inch pieces. - Cut broccoli into bite size pieces. - Zest & quarter lemon.
+1. Prep- - Adjust oven rack to top middle position, pre heat to 425 degrees. - Dice potatoes into 1 inch pieces. - Cut broccoli into bite size pieces. - Zest &amp; quarter lemon.
 1. Chicken Seasoning- - In medium bowl combine 1 cup Panko, 1 cup Italian cheese, 2 tbsp olive oil, salt, and pepper (set aside)
 1. Potatoes-  - Coat baking pan with olive oil. - Toss potatoes on pan and season with Lipton onion soup mix (toss well) - Roast for 20-25 minutes.
 1. Chicken- - Rinse chicken under cool water and pat dry with paper towels. - Season chicken all over with salt and pepper.  - Lightly coat baking pan with olive oil and place chicken on pan. - Evenly spread sour cream over top of chicken. - Mound chicken seasoning mixture on top, press firmly to adhere (no need to coat the underside). - Toss in oven with broccoli with after potatoes have been in for 10 minutes.
 (Roast 15 minutes)